 In the non-stop race for breaking news and information, the ad industry has been left to face very real problems.
-Buying and selling media has become a figurative minefield - with so much content readily available, brands and agencies are increasingly susceptible to appearing alongside fake news, and extremist content.
-Allegations of brands promoting controversial, and radical agendas have become a common headline.
+Buying and selling media have become a figurative minefield - with so much content readily available, brands and agencies are increasingly susceptible to appearing alongside fake news, and extremist content.
+Allegations of brands promoting controversial and radical agendas have become a common headline.
 How do brands and agencies avoid being part of the problem?
 What about the platforms that power billions of ad impressions across potential fake news sites in real-time?
-Join IAS CMO Maria Pousa, PHD Managing Director of Integrated Investment Jet Wharton, and Canvas Worldwide EVP, Chief Digital Officer Greg Johns, as they dig into the problems and possible solutions around a tangled web of controversial content.
+Join us as this panel digs into the problems and possible solutions around a tangled web of controversial content.

 With the ubiquity of mobile devices and the fact that more than 90% of consumer spending still happens in the real world, automotive and entertainment brands face a new paradigm when it comes to location data and what it means for consumer strategies.
 Location intelligence is the key to delivering the right message, at the right time, to the right audience.
-20th Century FOX, Innocean, and Foursquare will share their strategies for capitalizing on location data at every level: from media targeting, to content creation, to app engagement to measurement.
+20th Century FOX, Canvas Worldwide, Foursquare and former Hyundai CMO will share their strategies for capitalizing on location data at every level: from media targeting to content creation, to app engagement to measurement.

 Would you be more likely to go back if you left your wallet or your phone at home?
 What’s the first thing you look at in the morning and before bed?
 What other device are you using while watching TV?
 What do you use to capture and share the most important moments in your life?
 Your cell phone is most likely the answer to all of these questions.
 And because of this, consumers expect more from mobile advertising: User experience must be top of mind when a brand injects itself onto the most intimate piece of technology a person owns.
 This session will reveal some of the most impactful ad formats in mobile today.